wolframroesler/back-up-nextcloud/local-to-remote.md

 * The encryption key file is not stored in www/nextcloud/data but in the user's home directory.
 * Log files with start date, end date, and rsync log are created in the user's home directory.
 * The script checks if it's already running, and terminates immediately if it is.
-That makes it possible to execute it more frequently (e. g.
+That makes it possible to execute it more frequently, even when the previous instance is still running (e. g.
 I've set up cron to run it once per hour).

 ## Recovery

 For recovery of our backed up Nextcloud files we first mount the remote backup via WebDAV (giving us access to the encrypted files on the remote server), and then use `encfs` to create an unencrypted version of these files on another mount point.
 Again, how to make a remote file  server available through WebDAV is beyond the scope of this article, and we're using the Hetzner Storage Box as an example.

-### Mount encrypted files
+### Mounting encrypted files

 First create the mount point: